 - a.
-Prevention and Preparedness: The Association has taken a number of steps to ensure that business could continue.
-This includes: - i.
-Use of a secure web-based database of person supported, employee and volunteer records.
-Access to AIMS and Inclusion Systems can be done from any location. - ii.
-Offsite storage of computer backup is done on a weekly basis. - iii.All paper files for people supported and employees are kept in fireproof filing cabinets. - iv.
-There is a commitment to secure Association's buildings including any services required to repair and maintain property.
+Prevention and Preparedness: - i.
+Ensure critical records are maintained through the use of secure web-based data systems for people supported and employees.
+Access to AIMS and Inclusion System can be done from any location. - ii.
+Offsite storage of computer backup is done on a weekly basis.

+- iii.All paper files for people supported and employees are kept in fireproof filing cabinets. - iv.Emergency contingency plans are developed for people supported that include family.
+Emergency contacts are updated.
+Support plans include individualized safety plans. - v.
+Staff are cross-trained for essential services. - vi.
+There is an inventory of critical supplies and equipment necessary for operations.
+This includes a stockpile of PPE for infectious diseases.